sonic-pi-net/sonic-pi/etc/doc/articles/magpi/00-5-tips.md

 In order to really discover your coding sound you'll soon want to know how to modify and control synths and FX.
 For example, you might want to change the duration of a note, add more reverb, or change the time between echoes.
-Luckly, Sonic Pi gives you an amazing level of control to do exactly this with special things called optional parameters.
+Luckily, Sonic Pi gives you an amazing level of control to do exactly this with special things called optional parameters.
 Let's take a quick look.
 Copy this code into a workspace and hit run: